Offering courses and teaching art is a great way to develop a new source of income in your art business.

 A course launch is a small window of time where you offer your course for sale the first time.
 Often the first day it’s available you can offer a launch discount or other added incentive.

-For the first few years of my offering my courses, they were all evergreen.
+For the first few years of my teaching art, all my courses were evergreen.
 Evergreen means they were available to purchase 24/7.
 As an experiment, I began using timed launches.
 Which is where a course was only open for enrollment twice a year for a total of two weeks.

-However, before you set out to make courses you have to realize, you’re being a mentor to people.
+However, before you start teaching art and making courses you have to realize, you’re being a mentor to people.
 You have to be willing to answer emails and questions from your students.
 Taking time to look at their work and give honest feedback.

 Genuinely caring about their success and being there for them.